davidji99/terraform-provider-herokux/website/docs/r/postgres_mtls_iprule.html.markdown

 ### Why have separate resources for enabling MTLS and managing IP rules?
 Although the IP rule API endpoint is a child of the MTLS endpoint, each IP rule has its own UUID.
 Therefore, it is better to have an IP rule managed as a separate resource for optimal lifecycle management with terraform.
-If you have a lot of IP rules to add, please utilize terraform's `count` or `for_each` expression to keep your code DRY.
+If you have a lot of IP rules to add, please utilize Terraform's `count` or `for_each` expression to keep your code DRY.

 ## Example Usage
 ```hcl-terraform